anildash/anildash-dot-com/src/posts/2021-09-30-prying-email.md

 In both cases, we know there are harms associated with digital hyper-visibility.

-> wowwww
-> &mdash; Chris Hayes (@chrislhayes) [September 27, 2021](https://twitter.com/chrislhayes/status/1442326721278054401?ref_src=twsrc%5Etfw)
+<blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="und" dir="ltr">wowwww</p>&mdash; Chris Hayes (@chrislhayes) <a href="https://twitter.com/chrislhayes/status/1442326721278054401?ref_src=twsrc%5Etfw">September 27, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The answer lies in a drum that I, and many others, have been banging on for decades now: [privacy through identity control](__GHOST_URL__/2002/12/17/privacy_through/).
+The answer lies in a drum that I, and many others, have been banging on for decades now: [privacy through identity control](/2002/12/17/privacy_through/).
 Though some parts of that piece from 2002 haven't aged well (here's me wincing at the passing mention of fascist ghoul Rudy Giuliani), there are some core points that I think are more pertinent than ever:

 > ****We’re all celebrities now****, in a sense.
 Everything that we say or do is on the record. ...
 Do we have to permanently filter our thoughts and expressions, lest they be thrown back at us at some inopportune moment in the future?
 What do we do until people are used to seeking out context, until meta is intrinsic?
 Well, you have to own your name.
 I own my name.
 I am the first, and definitive, source of information on me.